Dobiasd/articles/implementation_inheritance_is_bad_-_the_fragile_base_class_problem.md

 # Implementation inheritance is bad - the fragile base class problem

-One can argue, that implementation inheritance should not be supported at all in any same object-oriented programming language.
+One can argue, that implementation inheritance should not be supported at all in any sane object-oriented programming language.
 It should only be allowed to inherit (in the sense of "implement") interfaces.

 A common example in favor of this argument is the so-called "fragile base class problem".